Azure-Samples/communication-services-authentication-hero-nodejs/docs/design-guides/secured-web-api-design.md

 **Server Side (Steps 3&4 in below dagram):**

-1. Once the user is passing the Azure Active Directory token (as would be gained on client side) in Authorization Header of the API call request, the flow acquires another access token on behalf of the signed-in user using the [On-Behalf-Of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
+1. Once the user is passing the Microsoft Entra token (as would be gained on client side) in Authorization Header of the API call request, the flow acquires another access token on behalf of the signed-in user using the [On-Behalf-Of flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
 2. The Web API then uses this new access token to call downstream APIs (Microsoft Graph in this sample).

 ![OBO Flow](../images/ACS-Authentication-Server-Sample_Secured-Web-API-Flow.png)